Joi Ito: Safecast

-On July 22, 2011 he was awarded a Lifetime Achievement Award in recognition of his role as one of the world's leading advocates of Internet freedom from the University of Oxford Internet Institute.
-In 2011, with Ethan Zuckerman, he was named by Foreign Policy magazine to its list of top global thinkers, in which he stated the Best idea is "Users controlling their own data".
-Ito received the degree of Doctor of Literature, honoris causa, from The New School in 2013.
-On March 11, 2014, Ito was inducted into the SXSW Interactive Festival Hall of Fame.
-He was a TED speaker at the March 21, TED2014.
-In 2014, Ito was awarded the Golden Plate Award by the Academy of Achievement.
-On May 17, 2015 Ito received a Doctor of Humane Letters, honoris causa, from Tufts University.
-Ito was elected to the American Academy of Arts and Sciences in April 2017.
-On May 11, 2017 Ito was awarded the IRI Medal.
+Following the 2011 Fukushima Daiichi nuclear disaster, Sean Bonner, Pieter Franken, and Ito co-founded the citizen science initiative Safecast in March 2011 to address the lack of transparent and reliable environmental radiation data provided by the Japanese government.
+Safecast, which is primarily volunteer-run, designed and built low-cost, mobile Geiger counter devices, such as the bGeigie and bGeigie Nano, that use GPS to enable citizens to crowdsource and upload highly localized radiation measurements.
+This effort resulted in the creation of the world's largest open dataset of background radiation measurements, establishing a model for open data and citizen-led environmental monitoring.

 MIT Media Lab (2011–2019)

-In April 2011, Ito was named the director of the MIT Media Lab; he began in this role on September 1, 2011.
+In April 2011, Ito was named the director of the MIT Media Lab; he began in this role on September 1, 2011, as the lab's fourth director.
 His appointment was called an "unusual choice" since Ito studied at two colleges, but did not finish his degrees.
 "The choice is radical, but brilliant", said Larry Smarr, director of Calit2.
 Nicholas Negroponte, Media Lab's co-founder and chairman emeritus, described the choice as bringing the media to "Joi's world".
 In an interview with Asian Scientist Magazine, Ito discussed his vision for the MIT Media Lab, and how he liked the word "learning" better than the word "education".

-In December 2011, Ito wrote an essay in the New York Times about the importance of open innovation and how less regulation promotes innovation.
+Ito was tasked with managing the MIT Media Lab annual budget of approximately $75 million, primarily funded through a consortium of about 90 corporate sponsors who pay a membership fee.
+This unique funding model allowed the lab's faculty and 230 graduate students to bypass the typical fundraising requirements, such as writing grant proposals, by distributing the pooled funds internally.
+While corporate members (including companies like Lego, Toshiba, and ExxonMobil) received an early look at inventions, the lab maintains its research freedom and has explicitly fired companies for being "too bottom-line oriented" or attempting to dictate product outcomes.
+The lab's mission has been to foster innovation without being bound to contracts or quarterly profits, enabling researchers to explore ideas that may lead to future technologies like mind-surfing, advanced prosthetics, and "food computers" for controlled agriculture.
+Ito wrote an essay in The New York Times about the importance of open innovation and how less regulation promotes innovation.

-In June 2012, Ito publicly discussed in a Wired Magazine interview the coming chaos of tranformaation brought about by decreasing costs of innovation.
-Ito first highlights how Moore's Law has decreased the cost of innovation, colloboration and distribution.
+In 2012, Ito discussed in a Wired magazine interview the coming chaos of transformation brought about by decreasing costs of innovation.
+Ito first highlights how Moore's Law has decreased the cost of innovation, collaboration and distribution.
 Next, because of these increases in innovation, massive societal transformation are under way in a chaotic and sometimes destructive fashion and Ito highlighted some principles for how to stay resilient in this accelerating transformation, one could perceive as unpredictable change.
-Ito notably outlined 9 principles of resilience.
+Ito notably outlined nine principles of resilience.

-In May 2013, Ito proposed, in an interview in Fast Company, a solution for urban renewal is for cities to get out of the way and make it easier for young people to innovate.